glouw/ctl/README.md

 ## Usage

-CTL is collection of header only files packaged into standard containers, like `vec`, which is synonmous to the `C++ vector`.
+CTL is a collection of header only files packaged into a series containers, like `vec`, which is synonmous to the `C++ vector`.

     #include <stdlib.h>
     #include <stdio.h>